Therm-a-Rest Hyperion 32 Review

 This bag contains premium, 900 fill power, goose down, but only 9.2 ounces of it.
 With this insulation, it receives a 32°F lower limit EN temperature rating.
 For comparison, there are other ultra-premium bags with similar 30° ratings that come with 30% more down (by weight).

 Our testers think the Hyperion feels colder than other bags with a similar rating.
 Based on this performance we only recommend it for summer or the warmer nights of spring and fall.

-On our scale, the Hyperion weighed in at 1.14 pounds for a size long.
-This is nearly 5 ounces less than the second lightest bag in the review, the Feathered Friends Merlin.
-However, comparing the Hyperion's weight with the Merlin isn't really fair.
-Our testers struggled to stay warm in the Hyperion at 45°F, but felt fine in the Merlin down to 25°F. It's still worth acknowledging the Hyperion's exceptionally low weight, but shoppers should be aware that its warmth-to-weight ratio isn't so exceptional.
+On our scale, the Hyperion weighed in at just 1.14 pounds for a size long.
+This is lightest of any 3-season bag we tried.
+However, comparing the Hyperion's weight with other 3-season bags isn't really fair.
+Our testers struggled to stay warm in the Hyperion at 45°F, but felt fine in some other bags down to 25°.
+It's still worth acknowledging the Hyperion's exceptionally low weight, but shoppers should be aware that its warmth-to-weight ratio isn't so exceptional.

 To achieve its low weight, this bag uses a short, half-length zipper.
 This zipper also has only one slide, so you're not able to zip the bag up and then use a second slide to vent heat from the bottom of the zipper.
 Both the shorter zipper and the lack of a second slide limit the bag's ability to excess heat and restrict its use to a narrow range of temperatures.
 They also prevent you from sharing the bag as a quilt or zipping it together with a second bag.